 NSPE-California enhances and promotes the distinct value that licensed Professional Engineers provide through exceptional engineering services that place public health, safety and welfare above personal gain.

 Licensed Professional Engineers (PE) work at the intersection of engineering, technology, law and public well being, combining professional expertise with an ethical duty to protect the public.

-But PEs don't exist for just the right to practice - California Society of Professional Engineers (CSPE) is the advocate for the ethical practice of engineering in the novel ways engineering and technology will be impacting the present and future state of the greater public good.
+But PEs don't exist for just the right to practice - NSPE-California is the advocate for the ethical practice of engineering in the novel ways engineering and technology will be impacting the present and future state of the greater public good.

 Where a certificate or certification program verifies one's skill in a particular area, a license is a public verification of the practice of skill(s) in the context where public safety and well being are affected.

 NSPE-California serves as your advocate, partner and network to reach professional engineers and connect with engineering across the state.

 We are the California State chapter of the National Society of Professional Engineers (NSPE), which connects you from California to the rest of the US.